joeybalardeta/ComputerCraft/README.md

 Goes into the mine and proceeds right until it finds an unmined z-lane, mines 100 blocks forward and returns to master turtle.

 ## Door Turtle Scripts
+## main.lua
+Creates a bridge with any blocks given for a specified length based on user input.

+## Door Turtle Scripts
 ### reciever.lua
 Recieves rednet messages from phones, sends redstone pulse on open vault message.